maryi/CSCW-Project/Project report/ReportDocument.md

 MatchMaker Application is a recommendation system that aims to help users select appropriate collaborative tools based on the articulation of their work through the MoCA framework.
 In particular, the application was defined with two main functions.
 First, the software, by asking a series of questions, allows any user to describe the type of collaborative work to be done and as a result the application suggests appropriate tools.
 This function is identified as the first user requirement: *UR1: Searching for an application*.
 The second main function allows users to fill out particular information about collaborative computer-based tools in the system database.
 This action registers the tool in the system helping populate the MatchMaker database.
 This function is identified as the second user requirement: *UR2: Registering an application*.

 Once user requirements were set, we proceeded to design an interface mock-up for UR1 and UR2.
 Figure 4 and 5 show our preliminary designs.
-Note that the vocabulary was adapted to be more colloquial for user friendliness.
+Note that the vocabulary was adapted to be more colloquial to make the site more user friendly.

 | <img src="https://raw.githubusercontent.com/maryi/CSCW-Project/master/Images/Find%20app1.4.png" width="300">                 |
 |--------------------------------------------------------|